Omar Beckles: Aldershot Town

 In July 2015, Beckles signed for Aldershot Town, signing a one-year contract.
 Upon joining the club, he was given a number fourteen shirt.

 Beckles made his Aldershot Town debut, in the opening game of the season, where he played the whole game, in a 2–1 loss against Gateshead.
-From that moment on, Beckles became a first team regular at the club, forming a centre-back partnership with Jack Saville for the most of the season.
+From that moment on, Beckles became a first team regular at the club, forming a centre-back partnership with Jack Saville for most of the season.
 After making his debut, Beckles cemented his place in the side, which resulted in him making the Team of the Week. after a great performance against Kidderminster Harriers on 30 January 2016.
 It wasn't until on 28 March 2016, though, when Beckles scored his first goal of the club in a 2–1 win over Braintree Town.
 At the end of the 2015–16 season, Beckles made 48 appearances (45 of which were in the league) and scored once in all competitions.

 Beckles was awarded the Supporters Player of the Year.
 In addition, Beckles was also offered a new contract by the club.
 However, on 9 June 2016, Beckles left the club after not responding to a new contract by Aldershot Town.